odlgroup/odl/doc/source/guide/derivatives_guide.rst

 The Gateaux derivative
 ~~~~~~~~~~~~~~~~~~~~~~
 The concept of directional derivative can also be extended to Banach spaces, giving the *Gateaux* derivative.
-The Gateaux derivative is more general than the Fréchet derivative, but is not a linear operator.
+The Gateaux derivative is more general than the Fréchet derivative, but is not always a linear operator.
 An example of a function that is Gateaux differentiable but not Fréchet differentiable is the absolute value function.
-It not used in ODL since it can fail to be linear.
+For this reason, when we write "derivative" in ODL, we generally mean the Fréchet derivative, but in some cases the Gateaux derivative can be used via duck-typing.

 Rules for the Fréchet derivative
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~